Wait, Why Is Everyone Suddenly Against Top Sheets?

 “In the winter, [my husband] Rich and I sleep with a duvet cover and comforter, no top sheet,” says Brooklinen cofounder Vicki Fulop.
 “But in the summer, we love a top sheet—we’ll use a top sheet and a light blanket.
 Percale top sheets definitely allow for a bit more airflow, as well as a cooler, crisper feel, while sateens have a smoother hand feel and a higher thread count, which means less airflow and more warmth.”

 There’s also the visual effect of having a top sheet neatly folded on over a duvet, which some prefer as a design preference.
-“Many people prefer a tidier aesthetic, and a top sheet can create a polished look for your bed,” says Parachute cofounder Ariel Kaye.
+“Many people like a tidier aesthetic, and a top sheet can create a polished look for your bed,” says Parachute cofounder Ariel Kaye.

 That said, some people find that top sheets have the opposite effect, making beds look messier or overly extending the bed-making process.
 “My personal preference has always been to skip the top sheet,” Kaye admits.
 “Making my bed every morning is a ritual of mine, and doing so with just my duvet and pillows keeps the process quick and easy!
 When it comes to comfort, I find that the top sheet often ends up tangled at the foot of my bed and feels like an unnecessary layer.”

-All things considered, the choice to use or not use a top sheet is a wholly personal one, and as Rose notes, “There are no Sheet Police passing judgments on our choices.”
+All things considered, the choice to use or not use a top sheet is a wholly personal one, and as Rose notes, “There is no Sheet Police passing judgment on our choices.”
 If you want to give up your top sheet but feel the need to use a lighter layer in the summer, top sheet–esque duvet replacements like Rough Linen’s Summer Cover make a compelling, aesthetically pleasing alternative—and if you like the smoothness of percale sheets without the fuss of keeping your sheets in place, you can consider opting for a duvet cover instead.